ttrahan/flakyTests/README.md

 2. TeamCity immediately flags it as a NEW failure, not flaky
 3. Jenkins treats it the same as any other failure
 4. Show how TeamCity's intelligence accelerates debugging

+### Act 4: CircleCI Chunk - The Future (Optional)
+1. Show CircleCI running the same tests
+2. After a few builds, show Chunk detecting flaky tests
+3. Demonstrate Chunk creating a PR with an automated fix
+4. Show the fix validation process
+5. Highlight how Chunk goes beyond detection to actual remediation

 ## 🔬 Understanding the Test Behaviors